-The boundary scan register (SDBSR) is a shift register that is placed on the pads to control the chip's I/O pins.
-This register can perform a boundary scan test equivalent to the JTAG (IEEE Std 1149.1) standard using EXTEST, SAMPLE, and PRELOAD commands.
-Table 21.3 shows the relationship between this LSI pins and the boundary scan register.
+The boundary scan register (SDBSR) is a shift register on the PAD for controlling the chip's I/O pins.
+Using the EXTEST and SAMPLE/PRELOAD commands, it can perform a JTAG (IEEE Std 1149.1)-compatible boundary scan test.
+Table 21.3 shows the relationship between SH7751 Series pins and the boundary scan register.